Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment3/README.md

 * ARP requests and responses.
 Make sure that ARP still works, i.e., the controller also needs to forward ARP request and responses appropriately such that they reach their destination(s).
 * The source address of all other packets received as packet-in events (for the unlikely case that static ARP entries are used ny hosts and no ARP requests are sent in the network; note that you should _not_ use static ARP entries in Mininet in this task, but rely on ARP to figure our MAC addresses for IP addresses automatically as usual).

+Since hosts might change their point of attachment to switches in the network or leave the network, also make sure that your implementation can adapt to such dynamic changes eventually.

-Test your implementation again with the following topology:
+Test your implementation again with the following topology, again by pinging host `h3` from host `h1`:

 ```console
 $ sudo mn --controller remote,ip=127.0.0.1,port=6653 --switch ovs,protocols=OpenFlow13 --topo tree,depth=2,fanout=2 --mac